-The Holidays are wonderful: family, friends, feasts, gifts, and get togethers with people you haven’t seen since 2019.
+The Holidays are wonderful: family, friends, feasts, gifts, and get togethers!
 It’s hard to get an exact number, but the average American probably gains 5 pounds during this season.
 Losing 5+ pounds is much harder than it sounds, and if you have a tough year this may be all you can muster… in other words, maintaining your weight over the holidays this year determines your net change next year.
-With Thanksgiving 2 weeks away we thought it was time to share….

 3 Holiday Survival Strategies